-The poorly children and their families that Make-A-Wish supports have a lot to deal with and the ability to find a smile is more important than ever – to raise spirits, keep hope alive and create some magical family memories.
-But the ability to find something positive in any situation and be in charge of your own mood, rather than allowing others or circumstances to choose your mood for you is a skill that is beneficial to everyone.
-So here are some tips for finding a smile and keeping a positive mood.
+Children have an ability to always find the fun, finding something positive in any situation and creating your own mood, rather than allowing others or circumstances to choose your mood for you is a skill that is beneficial to everyone.
+So here are some tips for finding a smile and keeping a positive outlook.

 Start with gratitude: